A gerbe-like construction in gauge theory: Construction of a spin structure from a finite-dimensional approximation

-An automorphism of a model of FDA for families of h$K3$ is defined as an automorphism of $\mscrF$ as a model of FDA for families of spin closed 4-manifolds with $b_1 = 0$. \end{definition}

-\begin{proposition} Let $\mscrF = (U, E, V, W, i, D, F)$ be a model of FDA for families of spin closed 4-manifolds with $b_1 = 0$ constructed by the method of \cref{eg3:fda from sw} in the case where $X$ is a homotopy $K3$ surface.
+\begin{proposition} Let $\mscrF = (U, E, V, W, i, D, F)$ be a model of FDA for families of spin closed 4-manifolds with $b_1 = 0$ constructed by the method of \cref{eg4:fda from sw} for $X$ a homotopy $K3$ surface.
 Then $\mscrF$ is a model of FDA for families of h$K3$. \end{proposition}

-\begin{proof} \cref{def3:fda model hK3}(2) is a consequence of \cref{ref-thm1:MS}. \cref{def3:fda model hK3}(3) is a consequence of Baraglia--Konno\cite[Theorem 1.1, Theorem 1.8]{Baraglia--Konno-2022}.
+\begin{proof} \cref{def4:fda model hK3}(2) is a consequence of \cref{ref-thm1:MS}. \cref{def4:fda model hK3}(3) is a consequence of Baraglia--Konno\cite[Theorem 1.1, Theorem 1.8]{Baraglia--Konno-2022}.
 (The calculation excluding the sign is due to Li--Liu\cite[Theorem 4.10]{Li--Liu-family-wall-crossing2001}.) \end{proof}

 The rest of this section is devoted to the proof of the following theorem.